ariessunfeld/copyeditr/README.md

 # copyeditr

-Copyeditr is an AI tool (status: alpha, buggy) built to help catch typos and formatting errors in PDFs.
+Copyeditr is an AI tool (status: alpha) built to help catch typos and formatting errors in PDFs.
 It takes a PDF as input and generates an annotated PDF as output.
 It was developed in collaboration with OpenAI's `GPT-5.1`.

 ![Demo of Copyeditr](assets/flow.png)